bennett-wenger/rocks_pygame/README.md

 My original PNG and audio files have been lost, and the Pygame website is down.
 So I've got some work to do.

+First official release is up!
+Download the ZIP to find the EXE, or run it directly in Python (see testing notes below).

 Testing notes:
 Windows 11
 Python 3.11.1